smnraphael/budget-tracker/README.md

 # Budget Tracker

 A budget tracking application built with Next.js and TypeScript.
 This app allows users to manage their finances effectively, track expenses, and visualize their spending patterns.
+You can try the live app [here](https://budget-tracker-amber.vercel.app).

 ## Project Description